CHEMICAL COMPOSITION OF ESSENTIAL OIL OF AZADIRACHTA INDICA A. JUSS ROOT FROM DIKKO, NIGER STATE, NIGERIAHTML Full Text

 Department of Biochemistry 3, Federal University Ndufu-Alike Ikwo, P.M.B.
 1010, Abakaliki, Ebonyi State, Nigeria.

 ABSTRACT: Azadirachta indica (A. indica) belongs to the family Meliaceae.
-Various parts of the plant including root are used as drug for various ailments including malaria.
+Various parts of the plant, including root, are used as a drug for various ailments, including malaria.
 The purpose of this study was to determine the chemical composition of essential oil (EO) of the root of A. indica collected from North Central Nigeria.
 The root essential oil of Azadirachta indica was obtained by using hydrodistillation method.
-Gas Chromatography coupled to mass spectrometry was used to analyze and determine the chemical composition of the essential oil.
-Mass spectra were searched against Mass Spectrometry databases and twenty eight components were identified.
+Gas Chromatography, coupled to mass spectrometry, was used to analyze and determine the chemical composition of the essential oil.
+Mass spectra were searched against Mass Spectrometry databases, and twenty-eight components were identified.
 The main constituents citronellic acid (29.60%), 1-bromotriacontane (8.59%), totara-8,11,13-triene-7.beta.,13-diol (8.26%) and 4,8,12,15,15-pentamethyl-bicyclo[9.3.1]pentadeca-3,7-dien-12-ol (5.07%).

 Azadirachta Indica, root, Essential oil, Chemical composition

-INTRODUCTION: Plants contain chemical substances known as phytoconstituents which are naturally occurring products.
-Amongst the various classes of naturally occurring plant products, volatile oils makes up an important class responsible for the essence and characteristic smell or odour of plants.
-This oil of essence are embedded in various parts of plants such as leaves, flowers, stems, herb, roots and seeds among others, occurring in the intracellular spaces of the plant tissues.
+INTRODUCTION: Plants contain chemical substances known as phytoconstituents, which are naturally occurring products.
+Amongst the various classes of naturally occurring plant products, volatile oils make up an important class responsible for the essence and characteristic smell or odor of plants.
+This oil of essence is embedded in various parts of plants such as leaves, flowers, stems, herb, roots and seeds among others, occurring in the intracellular spaces of the plant tissues.

-Extracts form neem possess high medicinal values, they are used to cure a range of diseases.
-The bark extract of A. indica had a potential ability of controlling gastro-duodenal ulcers 14.
-Oil obtained from Azadirachta indica has ample beneficial effects including; mosquito repellant, insecticidal activity, tumor cells, cancers etc. The injection of the extract obtained from neem leave on solid cancerous tumors help to limit growth and reduce the risk of the spread of the disease, especially skin cancer which responds very well to the treatment with neem.
+Extracts from neem possess high medicinal values; they are used to cure a range of diseases.
+The bark extract of A. indica had the potential ability to control gastro-duodenal ulcers 14.
+The oil obtained from Azadirachta indica has ample beneficial effects including; mosquito repellant, insecticidal activity, tumor cells, cancers, etc. The injection of the extract obtained from neem leaves on solid cancerous tumors helps to limit growth and reduce the risk of the spread of the disease, especially skin cancer which response very well to the treatment with neem.

-Neem seed oil has the ability to produce soap, even without being mixed with other fats because neem contains a little quantity of free fatty acids which results in a high saponification index and low index of acidity and indicates a high proportion of saponin.
-The seed essential oil of neem is made up of fatty acids which oleic acid, linoleic acid, stearic acid and palmitic acid are the four major components.
+The neem seed oil can produce soap, even without being mixed with other fats because neem contains a little quantity of free fatty acids which results in a high saponification index and low index of acidity and indicates a high proportion of saponin.
+The essential seed oil of neem is made up of fatty acids, which oleic acid, linoleic acid, stearic acid, and palmitic acid are the four major components.
 It is also made up of amino acids, steroids, tocopherol, glycerides amongst others 19.

-The phytochemical components of the seed oil of neem revealed gedunin, meliacin and mahmoodin as major constituents 20, 21.
+The phytochemical components of the seed oil of neem revealed gedunin, meliacin, and Mahmood in as major constituents 20, 21.
 There has been no reported information on the chemical composition of the root essential oil of Azadirachta indica (A. indica).
-Therefore, the objectives of the present is to identify the chemical composition of the root of Azadirachta indica collected from Northern Nigeria using Gas chromatography coupled with mass spectrometry (GC-MS).
+Therefore, the objectives of the present are to identify the chemical composition of the root of Azadirachta indica collected from Northern Nigeria using Gas chromatography coupled with mass spectrometry (GC-MS).

 MATERIALS AND METHODS:

-Plant Material: The underground parts of Azadirachta indica was collected in July from Dikko (a village in Niger State in Northern Nigeria) and consequent authentication carried out by a taxonomist at the Herbarium of the National Institute for Pharmaceutical Research and Development (NIPRD), Abuja, Nigeria.
+Plant Material: The underground parts of Azadirachta indica were collected in July from Dikko (a village in Niger State in Northern Nigeria), and consequent authentication carried out by a taxonomist at the Herbarium of the National Institute for Pharmaceutical Research and Development (NIPRD), Abuja, Nigeria.

-Identification of Compounds: The chemical constituents of the root volatile oil obtained from neem plant was identified using their retention times and Mass Spectra library data (NIST 11).
+Identification of Compounds: The chemical constituents of the volatile root oil obtained from the neem plant was identified using their retention times and Mass Spectra library data (NIST 11).
 The percentage composition of the volatile oil was computed from the GC peak areas.

-RESULTS AND DISCUSSION: Essential oils are chemically characterized as complex mixtures of low molecular weight compounds which may possess flavours or aromas 22.
-The essential oil obtained from the root of Azadirachta indica was light yellow with aromatic odour.
+RESULTS AND DISCUSSION: Essential oils are chemically characterized as complex mixtures of low molecular weight compounds which may possess flavors or aromas 22.
+The essential oil obtained from the root of Azadirachta indica was light yellow with an aromatic odor.
 The percentage oil yield of A. indica root was 1.2% (w/w).